Georgia vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Edge pressure and linebackers diagnosing quickly will be critical, because if Tennessee allows Nate Frazier and Dwight Phillips Jr. to run downhill unchecked, the Volunteers will find themselves on their heels for most of the afternoon.
 Special teams could become a hidden equalizer, with directional punting, disciplined coverage, and perhaps even a spark from the return game helping Tennessee shift momentum in front of what will be one of the loudest crowds of the season.
 From a betting perspective, Tennessee has begun the season 2–0 ATS, signaling that oddsmakers may still be underestimating the program’s growth and ability to outperform expectations, and with Georgia just 1–1 ATS, the Volunteers are an intriguing underdog play if they can avoid early mistakes.
 The blueprint for Tennessee to cover is straightforward: win turnover margin, generate at least two red-zone stops, and sustain two or more long scoring drives that keep the crowd engaged and Georgia’s defense under stress.
 If they can check those boxes, Neyland Stadium’s energy could help carry them into the fourth quarter with a chance to pull off the upset or at least keep the margin within a single score, showing the rest of the SEC that Tennessee is no longer just chasing Georgia but is capable of competing with them snap for snap.

-AI algorithm Remi is pouring through loads of data on each player.
-In fact, anytime the Bulldogs and Volunteers play there’s always several intriguing angles to key in on.
-Not to mention games played at Neyland Stadium in Sep rarely follow normal, predictable patterns.
+Remi is pouring through tons of stats on each team.
+In fact, anytime the Bulldogs and Volunteers play there’s always several intriguing trends to key in on.
+Not to mention games played at Neyland Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Aguilar over 1.5 Passing Touchdowns.